Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 **Options Hash** -

-**heredoc** - Generally, a Here Document, or heredoc, is an input stream in a programs source code that is treated like a seperate file.
-It is a delimited chunk of text that the program can read in like a string and interperate as code.
-The benefit of using heredocs is that it can be natively formated to whatever is contained in the heredoc.
+**heredoc** - Generally, a Here Document, or heredoc, is an input stream in a programs source code that is treated like a separate file.
+It is a delimited chunk of text that the program can read in like a string and interpret as code.
+The benefit of using a heredoc is that the 'body' of the heredoc can be formatted in a way that is native for its content.

 In Ruby, begin the input of a heredoc with a`<<`, `<<-` or `<<~`.

 * With `<<` the delimiters must start on the first column or they will be included in the heredoc.
 * Use `<<-` to begin and end with delimiters starting on any column.
-* `<<~` ommits common indentation in the heredoc.
+* `<<~` omits common indentation in the heredoc.

-Folllow the begining symbol with a delimiter keyword, then write the body of the heredoc apropriately formatted and end it with the same delimiter keyword.
+Follow the beginning symbol with a delimiter keyword, then write the body of the heredoc appropriately formatted and end it with the same delimiter keyword.

 * HTML heredoc